moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 multiline comment */
 ```

-These comments are completely ignored by the compiler and will not show up in the generated datapack.
+These comments are completely ignored by the compiler and will not show up in the generated data pack.
-If you want to include a comment in the datapack, you can use the doccomment syntax.
+If you want to include a comment in the data pack, you can use the doccomment syntax.
 ```shulkerscript
 /// This is a doccomment
 ```